Hesperian Health Guides

 Malaria

-Malaria is an infection of the blood spread by mosquitos that causes chills and fever.
-It is very common in young girls, first-time mothers, and women who are sick with other illnesses.
+Malaria is an infection of the blood spread by mosquitoes.
+Malaria causes chills and fever.
 Malaria is especially dangerous for pregnant women and their babies.
-A pregnant woman with malaria is more likely to have anemia, miscarriage, early birth, small baby, stillbirth (baby born dead), or to die from problems like eclampsia or bleeding.
+Malaria in pregnancy can cause anemia, miscarriage, early birth, small baby, stillbirth (baby born dead), or dangerous problems like eclampsia or bleeding.

-It is important for pregnant women to avoid malaria — and to be treated quickly if they get sick.
+Pregnant women should avoid malaria (see below) and be treated quickly if they get sick.
 Malaria medicines may be costly and can have side effects, but these medicines are much safer than becoming sick with malaria.
-There is a rapid test for malaria.
-Midwives can learn to use it to know quickly who should be receiving treatment.
-There is a rapid test for malaria.
-Midwives can learn to use it to know quickly who should be receiving treatment.
+Use a malaria rapid test to know who needs treatment.

-If a woman is already sick with malaria, she should be treated right away.
-The safest treatment in the first 3 months of pregnancy is: give 600 mg of quinine by mouth, 3 times a day for 7 days AND give 300 mg of clindamycin by mouth, 4 times a day for 7 days.
-If you cannot get those medicines, any time during pregnancy you can give artemisinin-based combination therapy, or ACT.
-There are many types of ACT, so find out what the local health authority recommends.
+For uncomplicated malaria during the first 3 months of pregnancy: give 600 mg of quinine by mouth, 3 times a day for 7 days AND give 300 mg of clindamycin by mouth, 4 times a day for 7 days.
+If a test shows vivax malaria, or if you do not have clindamycin, use only quinine.
+If you cannot get those medicines, you can give ACT any time during pregnancy.

 MW Ch7 Page 98-1.png